 Integrated watershed management and sustainable management of natural resources will be central to promote enhanced climate change adaptation and food security to the targeted communities and households, and to achieve long-term environmental benefits in the project areas.
 Such an approach entails the rational utilisation of land and water resources for optimal production, but with minimum impact on ecosystems and communities.
 It will result in a lower rate of land erosion, reduction of sediment in the watershed, increased water retention, increased forest coverage, crop diversification and reduced vulnerability to climate-related shocks.
+It is estimated that the soil conservation works to be constructed will retain up to 10 tons of soil per hectare, reducing in equal proportion the amount of sediment in the watershed, increased water infiltration that can reach up to 100 cubic meters of infiltrated water per year per hectare rehabilitated, increased forest cover, crop diversification and reduced vulnerability to climaterelated shocks.
 Activities related to water harvesting, tree planting and water infiltration practices will contribute to increased soil fertility and overall ecosystem health.
 Soil conservation practices will also offer the opportunity to both preserve land and infiltrate water, improve water quality to the surrounding environment.
 The integration of these efforts across the watershed as a binational intervention will further promote a geographical approach that is defined by nature rather than the limits set by political administrative divisions.